boan-anbo/free-outline/README.md

   - given a TO, persist it in a data source
   - return a TOT (TO Ticket), with the information where it was stored.

-### 4. MD parser: parse raw markdown points to rich and structure Point Structure with content.
+### 4. MD parser: parse raw markdown points to rich and structure Point Structure with TO embeded (if found in the provided TOC).
   - This should be multilayers: i.e. the point structure is stable, but import plain texts are variable
   - E.g. it should be able to process both tex and markdown formats.
 So the definition of levels etc does not need to follow the example of Markdown.
 Think of my writing plan parser.